Walachul/milestone4/README.md

 [![Build Status](https://travis-ci.org/Walachul/milestone4.svg?branch=master)](https://travis-ci.org/Walachul/milestone4)

 # **Romanian Alpine Club**
-## Full Stack Milestone project 4 for Code Institute
+## Full Stack Django Milestone project 4

-The web app was created in order to offer a platform organized by an admin user for the Romanian Alpine Club members, where users can register, communicate, share information, buy merchandise.
+I have developed an application(platform) for the **Romanian Alpine Club** which meets modern web standars, can store information and is mobile friendly.
+A new website/application was needed in order to allow users(members) to register, share information and communicate, share events, buy personalized merchandise online, participate in courses organized by the Club and pay for them online.
+The application also meets the requirement of automatically creating a membership card for a new member, functionality which was upgraded by also adding a QR code with discounts.
+A new member can download and use his card from the profile page, instead of sending a written paper to the Club's committee and waiting for approval.

 Old live site here:  [ClubulAlpinRoman](https://www.clubulalpinroman.net/)